bhumphrey0x20/Behavior-Cloning/writeup_template.md

 |            |Dopout         |keep_prob = 0.6            |
 |Layer4:    |Fully Connect  |

+Other architectures were experimented with, including a version of the Nvidia architecture discussed in lecture, however the initial Training and Validation losses were much higher ( >= 3.0) so the architecture above was kept.

 For parameter tuning the Adam optimizer was used to automatically adjust the learning rate.
 Epoches were adjusted such that the Validation to Testing Loss ration was low.
 This settled at about 5.
 Epochs greater that this lead to increading validation loss (see Model Fitting below).

 #### 2. Data Collection, Preprocessing, and Training Strategy